theoliverlear/Style-Guide/Style Guide/Glossary.md

 - Think of a textbook based on readability and its sections / examples as readily apparent.

-Stuttering variable: a variable which repeats implied or readily aparent information.
+Stuttering variable: a variable which repeats implied or readily apparent information.
 - Ex. "the variable returnValueInteger is a stuttering variable because the variable is implied as being returned in its being returned and value is a